tarquin-the-brave/blog/content/posts/re-learning-haskell-2.md

 ```

 `runStep` matches the instruction found at the instruction pointer index in the
-intcode and runs the appropriate operation to produce a new `Program` with a
+intcode and runs the appropriate operation to produce a new `Program`, with a
 mutated intcode and the instruction pointer moved along.

 ### Introducing the State Monad